Skip to the content

 This point cloud scanning process can be performed using techniques such as 360 Degree scans, Time of Flight Scans, and Phase-based Scans using varied scanning tools like Faro, Trimble, Leica, etc.

-4) 3D Modeling
+Scan to BIM 4) 3D Modeling

 Once we get the point cloud scan of the structure, it is then registered and imported into a scanning software like Autodesk’s Recap to extract the relevant information about the structure, which the AEC professionals can use in numerous ways.
 This is termed Deciphering the point cloud data.
 The information includes: